en | $ USD

 Dear Sir/Madam,

-I, [Host Name], residing at [Host Address], am writing to invite my [Relation, e.g., mother] [Visitor's Name], who lives at [Visitor's Address], to visit me in [Host Country] for a period of [Duration, e.g., 3 months] starting from [Date].
+I, [Host Name], residing at [Host Address], am writing to invite my [Relation, e.g., mother], [Visitor's Name], to visit me in [Host Country] for a period of [Duration, e.g., 3 months] starting from [Date].

-During their stay, [Visitor's Name] will be residing with me at the above address, and I will be responsible for their accommodation and daily expenses.
-The purpose of the visit is purely social and familial, allowing us to spend quality time together and explore [Host Country].
+During this time, [Visitor's Name] will stay with me, and I will cover their accommodation and expenses.
+The purpose of the visit is [Visit Purpose].

 Sincerely,